Today, H. H. Holmes lives on in infamy as "America's First Serial Killer," but the story we've all been told may not be completely true.

 The Missing Miss Cigrand

 Emeline Cigrand was next.
-A beautiful young secretary and typist at a rival alcoholism clinic, Cigrand likely met Holmes through his frequent accomplice and “business partner” Ben Pitezel, whom Holmes had sent for treatment at the center.
+A beautiful young secretary and typist at a rival alcoholism clinic, Cigrand likely met H. H. Holmes through his frequent accomplice and “business partner” Ben Pitezel, whom Holmes had sent for treatment at the center.

 However he learned of her, Holmes soon offered her double her current salary to work with him.
 When exactly their relationship turned intimate is unclear.
 It was technically a secret, but several residents of the house had their suspicions.